raspberri05/vault/Music 019/Music of Asia.md

 	* erhu, zhonghu, dahu, banhu, jinghu, gaohu, gehu, yehu, cizhonghu, diyingehu, and leiqin
 * Plucked and struck strings
 	* guqin, sanxian, yangqin, guzheng, ruan, konghou, liuqin, pipa, and zhu
-## Music of Korea and its cultural and musical traits
+## Music of Korea and Its Cultural and Musical Traits
 ### Shaman Music
 * Communication with unseen world by a shaman in a state of trance
 * Korea maintains strong Shamanism despite foreign religious adoption (buddhism, confucianism, christianity)